robece/microservices-aks/challenge-01/README.md

 1. The website must be running and needs to be exposed in a specific public ip address.

-2. The api must be running and needs to be exposed in a specific cluster ip address.
+2. The api must be running and needs to be exposed in a specific cluster ip with fully qualified domain name (FQDN).

-3. The rabbitmq must be running and needs to be exposed in a specific cluster ip address.
+3. The rabbitmq must be running and needs to be exposed in a specific cluster ip with fully qualified domain name (FQDN).

-4. The processor must be running it doesn't need any internet exposure with a public ip, but can be monitored using the Kubernetes dashboard.
+4. The processor must be running it doesn't need any exposure to internet and can be monitored using the Kubernetes dashboard.

-5. Solution must be working as expected, website sends a request to the API, the API queue a message, the processor dequeue the message then creates a PDF file, save the information in CosmosDB and send the file back to the user who filled the website form.
+5. Solution must be working as expected, this means the website should be able to send a request to the API, the API should queue a message, the processor dequeue the message then creates a PDF file, save the information in CosmosDB and send the file attached in an email to the user who filled the website form.

 6. Each application must be deployed in Kubernetes Service as a HELM chart.